Lost Kingdoms of The MiddleVerse

 Devasa System

-The MiddleVerse is an ancient and sprawling universe, one that has witnessed the rise and fall of countless civilizations across its immeasurable age.
-To fathom its full history is beyond the capacity of even the most advanced scholars and sages of the present age.
-The MiddleVerse, with its boundless galaxies and innumerable planets, is a place where sentient life has not only flourished but also succumbed to the inexorable tides of time, war, and internal decay.
-The civilizations that once reached for the stars, only to be brought low by their own flaws, serve as stark reminders of the transience of power and the relentless march of time.
+The MiddleVerse is an ancient and sprawling cosmos, one that has witnessed the rise and fall of countless civilisations across its immeasurable age.
+To fathom its full history is beyond the capacity of even the most advanced scholars and sages of the present Age - aside from the House of Tempus.
+With its boundless galaxies, solar systems and innumerable planets, The MiddleVerse is a place where sentient life has not only flourished but also succumbed to the inexorable tides of time, war and internal decay.
+Civilisations that once reached for the stars, only to be brought low by their own flaws and hubris, now serve as stark reminders of the transient nature of power and the relentless march of time.

-Long before the rise of the prominent Houses that dominate the MiddleVerse today, there existed a period known to historians as the Arthropodan Epoch.
-During this era, several sentient Arthropoda species achieved prominence, creating complex and highly organized societies across multiple solar systems.
-These civilizations were remarkable for their intricate social structures, which mirrored the physical complexity of the species themselves.
+Long before the rise of the prominent Houses that dominate The MiddleVerse today, there existed a period known to historians as the Arthropodan Epoch.
+During this galactic Age, several sentient Arthropoda species achieved prominence, creating complex and highly organised societies across multiple solar systems.
+These civilisations were remarkable for their intricate social structures, which mirrored the physical complexity of the species themselves.

-Developing a form of organic technology, known as Symbiotic Engineering, they were able to manipulate living organisms to serve as tools, vehicles, and even weapons.
+Developing a form of organic technology, known as Symbiotic Engineering, they were able to manipulate living organisms to serve as tools, vehicles and even as weapons.
 Their cities pulsed with life, as their architecture was integrated with living systems that maintained the environment and responded to the needs of the inhabitants.
-Despite their technological prowess, the House of Xylos was deeply spiritual, worshipping a pantheon of deities that they believed resided within the very essence of their world.
-Their society was ruled by a caste of Priest-Kings who were both political leaders and spiritual guides, ensuring that the balance between the natural world and their civilization was maintained.
+Despite their technological prowess, the House of Xylos was also deeply spiritual, worshipping a pantheon of deities that they believed resided within the very essence of their worlds.
+Their society was ruled by a caste of Priest-Kings who were both political leaders and spiritual guides, ensuring that the balance between the natural world and their cultures was maintained.

 The Lycothranian Empire: Rise and Fall in the Galactic Age

-In the millennia following the Arthropodan Epoch, the MiddleVerse saw the rise of numerous mammalian species, whose civilizations would come to dominate large swathes of the cosmos.
-These empires were characterized by their ambition and their drive to conquer and colonize new worlds.
-Among the most powerful was the House of Lyco - the original race of Lycans - from the Udo System, whose empire, at its height, spanned multiple star systems.
+In the millennia following the Arthropodan Epoch, The MiddleVerse saw the rise of numerous mammalian species, whose civilisations would come to dominate large swathes of the cosmos.
+These empires were characterised by their ambition and their drive to conquer and colonise new solar systems and its worlds.
+Amongst the most powerful was the House of Lyco - the original race of Lycans - from the Udo System, whose empire, at its height, spanned multiple star systems.

 Yet, like so many before them, the House of Lyco was undone by its own hubris.
-Its relentless expansion brought them into conflict with other powerful civilizations, most notably the House of Felinaris of the Viridios System, a race of sentient felines - Abraxian scholars have speculated them to be ancient relatives of the House of Leo.
-The resulting wars, known as the Claw Wars, were among the most destructive in the history of the MiddleVerse, with entire planets being laid waste in the conflict.
+Its relentless expansion brought them into conflict with other powerful civilisations, most notably the House of Felinaris of the Viridios System, a race of sentient felines - with academic help from the leonians, Abraxian scholars have speculated the Felinaris to be ancient relatives of the House of Leo.
+The resulting wars, known as the Claw Wars, were amongst the most destructive in the history of The MiddleVerse.
+Entire planets were laid waste in the conflict.
 The House of Lyco, unwilling to compromise, fought to the bitter end, but their empire eventually crumbled under the combined weight of external enemies and internal dissent.
-Today, the ruins of Lupis Magna lie in the shadow of Vulcanis’s twin moons, a once-great city now silent and deserted, save for the pilgrims who comes to pay homage to the fallen warriors of a bygone era.
-Lycothran DNA was later extracted by the House of Draco, from fossilised remains, and used in their genetic experiment; combining it with Abraxian DNA to create the House of Udo.
-Turning what was once a proud race into a mere twisted shadow of its former self; slaves to do the Draco's biding.
+Today, the ruins of Lupis Magna lie in the shadow of Vulcanis’s twin moons, a once-great city now silent and deserted, save for the pilgrims who go there to pay homage to the fallen warriors of a bygone era.
+Lycothran DNA was later extracted by the House of Draco, from fossilised remains, and used in their genetic experimenst; combining it with Abraxian DNA to create the House of Udo.
+Turning what was once, like the dark Selvans, a proud race into a mere twisted shadow of its former self; slaves to do the House of Draco's biding.

 The Amphirian Metropolises: The Glorious Underwater Kingdoms

-While the Lycothranian empire waged its wars in the stars, other sentients of MiddleVerse built their civilizations beneath the waves.
-The most illustrious of these was the House the Amphis of the Oceana System, whose underwater cities were among the most beautiful and technologically advanced in the MiddleVerse.
+While the Lycothranian Empire waged its wars amongst the stars, other sentients of The MiddleVerse built their civilisations beneath the waves of many planets.
+The most illustrious of these was the House the Amphis of the Oceana System, whose underwater cities were, during that Age, amongst the most beautiful and technologically advanced in The MiddleVerse.

-The Amphirians were a diverse species, with sub-races adapted to different aquatic environments, from the deep ocean trenches to the shallow coral reefs.
-Their capital planet, Okun, was a breathtaking sight, with metropolises of shimmering spires and glowing domes built on the ocean floor.
-These cities were illuminated by bioluminescent organisms, which were cultivated by the Amphirians to create a kaleidoscope of colors that bathed the entire city in a soft, otherworldly glow.
+The Amphirians were an eclectic species, with sub-races adapted to different aquatic environments, from deep ocean trenches to shallow coral reefs.
+Their capital planet, Okun, was a breathtaking sight, with metropolises of shimmering spires and glowing domes built on ocean floors.
+These cities were illuminated by bioluminescent organisms, which were cultivated by the Amphirians to create a kaleidoscope of colours that bathed entire cities in a soft, otherworldly glow.

-Despite their peaceful nature, the House of Amphis was not immune to the troubles that plagued other civilizations.
+Despite their peaceful nature, the House of Amphis was not immune to the troubles that plagued other civilisations.
 Their downfall came in the form of environmental collapse, triggered by a series of natural disasters that devastated their homeworlds.
-Massive undersea earthquakes, followed by a series of tsunamis, destroyed many of their cities, including all those in Okun.
-The survivors were forced to abandon their homes and migrate to other worlds, but their civilization never fully recovered.
-Today, the ruins of Okun lie deep beneath the waves, a haunting reminder of a once-great civilization that was brought low by forces beyond its control.
-What they did not know was that the House of Draco, already well established at the time as a galactic power, was causing all these environmental changes, to bring about the end of a civilization they considered a threat to their goals of hegemonic domination.
+Massive undersea earthquakes, followed by a series of tsunamis, destroyed many of their cities, including all those on Okun.
+The survivors were forced to abandon their homes and migrate to other worlds, still their civilisation never fully recovered.
+Today, the ruins of Okun lie deep beneath the waves, a haunting reminder of a once-great civilisation that was brought low by forces beyond its control.
+What they did not know was that the House of Draco, already well established at the time as a galactic power, was causing all these environmental changes, to bring about the end of a House they considered to be a threat to their end goal of total hegemonic domination.

 The Cephalian Kingdoms: Masters of the Deep

-In the oceans of the MiddleVerse, another civilization flourished alongside the House of Amphis - the House of Cephas, a sentient molluscan species whose empires were as vast as the seas they inhabited.
-The Cephalian were known for their intelligence and their ability to communicate telepathically, a trait that allowed them to build complex societies without the need for spoken language.
+In the oceans of many MiddleVersian planets, another civilisation flourished alongside the House of Amphis - the House of Cephas, a sentient molluscan species whose empire was as vast as the various oceans they inhabited.
+The Cephalians were known for their intelligence and their ability to communicate telepathically, a trait that allowed them to build complex societies without the need for spoken language.

 They built their cities from a unique material known as Pearlsheen, made from a substance secreted by their own bodies and hardened over time.
-Their cities were built in the deep ocean trenches, where the pressure was immense, and the darkness was almost absolute.
-Cities of spiraling towers and vast domes, each one a masterpiece of Cephalian architecture.
-Their cities were illuminated by bioluminescent flora that was cultivated all over its edifices, creating a surreal landscape that seemed to glow with an inner light.
+Their cities were built in the deep ocean trenches of many worlds - including the planets of the Hydronis System - where the pressure was immense and the darkness was almost absolute.
+Underwater cities of spiraling towers and vast domes, each one a masterpiece of Cephalian architecture.
+Cities illuminated by bioluminescent flora cultivated all over and around its edifices, creating surreal landscapes that seemed to glow with an inner light.
 The Cephalian were, themselves, bioluminescent beings.
-Certain scholars from the House of Hobotnica have postulated the House of Cephas might be their distant ancestors.
+Scholars from the current House of Hobotnica have postulated the House of Cephas might be their distant ancestors.

-The Cephalian also counted amongst their ranks skilled artisans, crafting intricate sculptures and jewelry from the shells of sea creatures and the pearls that were abundant in their waters.
-These artifacts were highly prized throughout the cosmos, and these artisans became known as the greatest jewelers and artists of their time.
+The Cephalian also counted amongst their ranks skilled artisans, crafting intricate sculptures and jewelry from the shells of various sea creatures and pearls that were abundant in their waters.
+These artifacts were, and still are, highly prized throughout the cosmos these artisans became known as the greatest jewelers and artists of that Age.

-However, the House of Cephas was not immune to the forces of time and change.
-Their civilization, which had thrived for millennia, began to decline as the oceans of their homeworlds started to recede, exposing their cities to the harsh elements of the surface.
-They were unable to adapt to the changing environment, most died, the rest were forced to abandon their cities and migrate to other worlds.
-Their cities, once the jewels of the deep, are now a crumbling ruin, half-buried in the shifting sands of the ocean floor, a silent testament to the impermanence of all things.
+However, the House of Cephas, like many other Houses from that epoch, was not immune to the inexorable forces of time and change.
+Their civilisation, which had thrived for many millennia, began to slowly decline as the oceans of their homeworlds started to recede, exposing their cities to the harsh elements on its planet's surfaces.
+Unable to adapt to the ever-changing environment, most died, the rest were forced to abandon their cities and migrate to other worlds.
+Their cities, once "jewels of the deep," are now crumbling ruins, half-buried in the shifting sands of the ocean floors, a silent testament to the cruel impermanence of all things.

 The Legacy of the Lost: Lessons and Pilgrimages

-The ruins of these lost civilizations now serve as places of pilgrimage, study, and reflection for the sentient beings of the MiddleVerse.
-Scholars and sages from prominent Houses - such as the House of Leo, the House of Abraxas, and the House of Hobotnica - regularly visit these ancient sites, seeking to learn from the mistakes of the past and to uncover the secrets of the civilizations that came before them.
+The ruins of these lost civilisations serve now as places of pilgrimage, study and reflection, for the multiple sentient species of The MiddleVerse.
+Scholars and sages from prominent Houses - such as the House of Leo, the House of Abraxas and the House of Hobotnica - regularly visit these ancient sites, seeking to learn from the mistakes of the past and uncover the secrets of the civilisations that came before them.

-These sites are more than just relics of a bygone era; they are repositories of knowledge and wisdom, offering insights into the nature of existence and the forces that shape it.
+These sites are more than just relics of bygone Ages; they are precious repositories of ancient knowledge and wisdom, offering insights about the nature of existence and the forces that continue shape it.

 The Eternal Watchers

-The House of Tempus, seeded by The Ancients, in the Kronos System, at the very inception of the MiddleVerse, stands as the eternal guardian of its history.
-Existing outside the confines of time and space, yet ever-present within its physical realms. the House of Tempus are the custodians of all that has ever transpired.
-Their task, as ordained by The Ancients, is to observe, record, and, when absolutely necessary, intervene to maintain the delicate balance of time.
-From their vantage point, their House has witnessed the rise and fall of countless civilizations, each contributing to the vast and intricate tapestry that is the history of MiddleVerse.
-This chronicle serves as a testament to those lost Kingdoms and Civilizations, whose stories are etched into the fabric of time itself.
+The House of Tempus, seeded by the Ancients, in the Kronos System, at the dawn of The MiddleVerse, stands as the eternal guardian of cosmic history.
+Existing outside the confines of time and space, yet ever-present within its physical realms. the House of Tempus are the custodians of all that has ever and will ever transpire.
+Their task, as ordained by The Ancients, is to observe, record and, when absolutely necessary, intervene to maintain the delicate balance of time.
+From their vantage point, their House has witnessed the rise and fall of countless civilisations, each contributing to the vast and intricate tapestry that is the history of The MiddleVerse.
+Their chronicles, in the Echoing Archives, serve as testament to those lost kingdoms and civilisations, whose stories are etched into the intricate fabric of time itself.

 The Legacy of Time: Lessons from the Lost

-Each of these lost civilizations, whether they were the insectoid House of Xylos, the lycanthrope House of Lyco, or the aquatic Houses of Amphis and Cephas, contributed in their own way to the vast and intricate history of MiddleVerse.
+Each of those lost civilisations, whether they were the insectoid House of Xylos, the lycanthrope House of Lyco or the aquatic Houses of Amphis and Cephas, contributed in their own way to the vast and intricate history of The MiddleVerse.

-The ruins of these ancient civilizations are more than just relics of a bygone era; they are reminders of the cyclical nature of history and the lessons that can be learned from the past.
-The House of Tempus continues, now and always, to oversee the flow of time, and the surviving Houses of the MiddleVerse.
-Interfering only when balance is at risk.
+The ruins of these ancient cultures represent more than mere relics of bygone Ages.
+They are reminders of the cyclical nature of history and the lessons that can be taken from the past.
+The House of Tempus continues, now and always, to oversee the flow of time, and the surviving Houses of The MiddleVerse.
+Interfering only when galactic balance is at risk.

-In the end, the History of MiddleVerse, as recorded by the House of Tempus, is a testament to the resilience and fragility of sentient life.
-It is a chronicle of dreams realized and dreams lost, that reached for the stars and fell back into the dust, and of the eternal quest for meaning in a universe that is both infinite and finite, timeless and ever-changing.
+In the end, the History of The MiddleVerse, as recorded by the House of Tempus, is a testament to the resilience and fragility of sentient life.
+It is a chronicle of dreams realised and dreams lost.
+Dreams that dared to reach for the stars and fell back into the sands of time.
+They represent the eternal quest for meaning in a universe that is both infinite and finite, timeless and ever-changing.

-If you see an image you want to have added to our stores just let us know.
+If you see an image you want to add to our stores just let us know.

 Take a screenshot and message us on social media.